High School Resume: A Step-by-Step Guide

-At its core, a resume is very simple: it’s a one-page document showcasing you.
-Whether you’re applying for your first job or your tenth, for a scholarship or college, the idea of the resume stays exactly the same.
+At its core, a resume is very simple, it’s a one-page document showcasing you.
+Whether you’re applying for your first job or your tenth, a scholarship or an undergraduate program, the idea of the resume stays exactly the same.
 You want to give the reader an idea of who you are and your general qualities.

 High school resumes can include things like: